animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

 }
 ```

 Wire this into the same Kafka Connect stack described in the CDC article.
-Full stack setup (Compose, topics, first connector registration) is there so this post stays focused on the outbox side.
+Compose, topics, and first connector registration live in that walkthrough; I stayed on the outbox side here.

 ## Consumer idempotency (short version)

-At-least-once delivery is the realistic assumption.
-Your handler must tolerate duplicates.
+At-least-once delivery is the realistic assumption; your handler has to tolerate duplicates.

-Common approaches: store a unique event id (the outbox row’s `id` is a natural choice) in a `processed_events` table and skip if seen; or use an idempotent upsert keyed by business id so a second delivery is a no-op.
-For Kafka, stable keys on published records help partition ordering for a single aggregate.
-None of that removes the need for defensive handlers.
+I usually track the outbox row `id` in a `processed_events` table and skip repeats.
+Or I'll use an idempotent upsert on business id so a redelivery does nothing harmful.

+Either way, defensive handlers beat trying to solve everything in the publisher.

+Kafka-wise, stable keys help keep one aggregate ordered on one partition.
+That doesn't replace thinking through poison messages.

-Ordering is a separate headache.
-Per-aggregate ordering is achievable when all events for that aggregate land in one partition (keyed by `aggregate_id`).
-Global ordering across the whole system is usually not worth chasing.
-Design handlers so a slightly late message still makes sense, or detect staleness with version fields inside the payload.
+Ordering is its own headache.
+Per-aggregate ordering works when everything for that aggregate lands in one partition (keyed by `aggregate_id`).
+Global ordering across the system is rarely worth it.

+I'd design handlers so a slightly late message still makes sense, or use version fields in the payload to spot staleness.

 ## What you get

-You stop lying to yourself about atomicity between the database and the bus.
-Failures surface as "transaction did not commit" instead of silent drift.
-You can replay from Kafka without guessing which domain version produced a message, because the outbox row and the order row committed together.
+Atomicity stops being fiction between the DB and the bus.
+Failures show up as "transaction didn't commit," not silent drift.

+Replay gets easier too: the outbox row and the order row committed together, so you're not guessing which domain version spawned a given message.

-Rollback behavior is simple.
-If validation fails after you have staged the `Order` but before `CommitAsync`, nothing reaches Kafka.
-If the bus is down, your API can still take the order as long as the database is healthy; events flow when CDC catches up.
-That decoupling is the whole point.
+If validation blows up after you've staged `Order` but before `CommitAsync`, nothing touches Kafka.

+When the bus is down, my API can still take orders if the database is healthy; events catch up when CDC does.
+That's the decoupling I want.

-You still monitor replication lag and consumer lag.
-The outbox does not delete distributed systems problems.
-It removes an entire class of consistency bugs between your write model and your first hop into messaging.
+You'll still watch replication lag and consumer lag.
+The outbox doesn't make distributed systems easy; it just kills a whole class of bugs between your write model and messaging.

-If you are building the full pipeline (Kafka, Connect, Debezium, PostgreSQL replication), start with the walkthrough that already exists for this blog: [CDC post](/2026/04/20/cdc-debezium-kafka/).
-Point the connector at `outbox` when you are ready to go from "correct writes" to "events in the cluster."
+If you're wiring the whole thing (Kafka, Connect, Debezium, PostgreSQL replication), I'd start here: [CDC post](/technical/.net/data%20engineering/cdc-debezium-kafka/).
+Point the connector at `outbox` when you're ready to move from "correct writes" to "events in the cluster."

 ---

-*If you have shipped outbox in production, how did you handle connector upgrades and slot lag?*
+*If you've shipped outbox in production, how did you handle connector upgrades and slot lag?*

 <!--
 LinkedIn promo:
 Dual-write bugs are the kind that only show up under load or after a deploy.
 I wrote up how the transactional outbox plus CDC closes the gap between PostgreSQL and Kafka, with EF Core code and a Debezium EventRouter sketch.
-Full stack steps link to the earlier CDC piece.
+End-to-end stack steps are in the earlier CDC piece.
 Working sample: github.com/animat089/playground (OutboxPattern).
 -->